-"Registrants and licensees ... shall establish, maintain and keep under review a programme for workplace monitoring under the supervision of a radiation protection officer or qualified expert."
+- 7.1.
+Paragraph 3.96 of GSR Part 3 [9] states that: "Registrants and licensees ... shall establish, maintain and keep under review a programme for workplace monitoring under the supervision of a radiation protection officer or qualified expert." - 7.2.

-7.2.
 The programme for workplace monitoring should be designed to assess the adequacy of the arrangements for protection and safety in well logging work with radiation sources.
-The programme should include measurements of dose rate at the following positions:

-- (a) Around source storage facilities at the main base of the well logging company and, as appropriate, at the well logging site, to ensure that an adequate level of shielding is provided; - (b) Around the barriers during well logging operations, to confirm that dose rates remain below any values specified in national regulations or guidance and/or by the operating organization; - (c) At the operator's position during loading and unloading of a logging tool or termination of operation of a neutron generator, to confirm that radiation levels are acceptable; - (d) On the site on completion of the well logging work, to confirm that no radioactive sources have been left on the site; - (e) Around the transport package prior to transporting radioactive sources to and from the site, to confirm the presence of the source, and also to demonstrate compliance with SSR-6 (Rev. 1) (see Section 12); - (f) Around vehicles transporting radioactive sources prior to departure to and from the site, including at the driver's seat.
+The programme should include measurements of dose rate at the following positions: - (a) Around source storage facilities at the main base of the well logging company and, as appropriate, at the well logging site, to ensure that an adequate level of shielding is provided; - (b) Around the barriers during well logging operations, to confirm that dose rates remain below any values specified in national regulations or guidance or by the operating organization; - (c) At the operator's position during loading and unloading of a logging tool or termination of operation of a neutron generator, to confirm that radiation levels are acceptable; - (d) On the site on completion of the well logging work, to confirm that no radioactive sources have been left on the site:

-7.3.
+- (e) Around the transport package before transporting radioactive sources to and from the site, to confirm the presence of the source, and also to demonstrate compliance with IAEA Safety Standards Series No. SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material, 2018 Edition [22] (see Section 12); - (f) Around vehicles transporting radioactive sources before departure to and from the site, including at the driver's seat. - 7.3.
 It might be necessary to perform periodic checks for radioactive contamination on accessible surfaces of the logging tool or radioactive source at time intervals specified by the regulatory body.
-Monitoring for radioactive contamination within the well logging operational area, on the surface of the transport package, or on well logging workers is not normally necessary.
+Monitoring for radioactive contamination within the well logging operational area, on the surface of the transport package or on well logging workers is not normally necessary. - 7.4.

-7.4.
 The operating organization should consider the need to monitor logging tools for radioactive contamination due to naturally occurring radioactive material.
 If contamination due to naturally occurring radioactive material is detected, the operating organization should ensure that the tool is decontaminated and the resulting waste is disposed of.
 Practical guidance on the radiation safety and waste management aspects of naturally occurring radioactive material is provided in Ref.
-[22].
-If the presence of naturally occurring radioactive material is already known in an oil or gas field where well logging operations are performed, the operating organization should cooperate closely with the client to agree on suitable arrangements to prevent the spread of radioactive contamination, and to dispose of any waste arising.
+[23].
+If it is known that naturally occurring radioactive material is present in areas where well logging operations are to be performed, the operating organization should cooperate closely with the client to agree on suitable arrangements to prevent the spread of radioactive contamination and to dispose of any waste arising. - 7.5.

-7.5.
 The workplace monitoring programme should describe the locations to be monitored, the frequency of monitoring and the records to be kept.
 This information should be included in the local rules and should also be described in the radiation protection programme.
 Dose rate investigation levels (see para.
 4.30) for each measurement location should be prescribed, and the actions to be taken if these values are exceeded should be specified.
-Records of the workplace monitoring programme are required to be made available to appropriate persons, including workers and the regulatory body (see paras 2.45 and 3.98 of GSR Part 3[9]).
+Records of the workplace monitoring programme are required to be made available to appropriate persons, including workers and the regulatory body (see paras 2.45 and 3.98 of GSR Part 3 [9]).